 - Day trip to Neuschwanstein Castle and Rothenburg from Frankfurt - click here to check details and prices

-There are more day tour options on this link.
+There are more Rothenburg day tour options on this link.

 Where to Stay in Rothenburg ob der Tauber

-For my two night stay, I chose Hotel Herrnschlösschen, one of the luxury hotels in Rothenburg ob der Tauber.
+For my two night stay in Rothenburg ob der Tauber, Hotel Herrnschlösschen, one of the luxury hotels in town was my choice.
 The hotel is situated right in the heart of the Old Town, just around the corner from the Town Hall.

 The 4* boutique hotel is housed in one of the town’s oldest buildings, dating back to the 11th Century.
 Luxuriously appointed rooms, a delicious a la carte breakfast and friendly staff made this a wonderful place to spend our night in Rothenburg.
 (Read my review of Hotel Herrnschlosschen.)

 If you’d prefer to stay elsewhere, there are plenty of other hotels in Rothenburg ob der Tauber to choose from.
-Click here to browse more Rothenburg hotels.
+Click here to browse more hotels in Rothenburg ob der Tauber.

 Where to Eat in Rothenburg ob der Tauber

-There are a wide range of places to eat in Rothenburg from cafes serving casual meals to more refined dining.
+There are a wide range of restaurants in Rothenburg ob der Tauber from cafes serving casual meals to more refined dining.